nanobox-io/nanobox-docs/source/cli/index.html.md

 #### --help
 Displays help information about the CLI and specific commands.

+#### --debug
+In the event of a failure, drop into a debug context.

-#### --background
+#### -t, --trace
-Stops your Nanobox container from auto-suspending.
-Only takes affect on commands that require a running Nanobox container.
+Increases display output and sets level to 'trace'.

 #### -v, --verbose
-Increases command output from 'info' to 'debug'.
+Increases display output and sets level to 'debug'.

-#### -q, --quiet
-Silences command output.

 #### -f, --force
 Forces the command to run without any confirmation. **Use responsibly!**

-#### --version
-Displays the current version of the Nanobox CLI.